The Floyd Rose-Fernandes Connection

 Years | Japanese (original) | English translation |

 1980 and 1981 (before Floyd Rose contract) | ●サウスポーギター 左用ギターは、常時生産していませんので機種に よっては、在庫のない場合があります。オーダー の場合は、約3ヶ月の納期が必要で、価格は定価 の20%アップとなっています。なお、FPB-40、BO-50、BO-60、FMT-50、およびこのカタログ にない機種の左用オーダーは受付けていません。あらかじめご了承お願いします | ● Left-handed guitars Left-handed guitars are not produced on a regular basis, so depending on the model, they may not be in stock.
-If ordered, a delivery time of approximately three months is required, and the price will be 20% higher than the regular price.
+If ordered, a lead time of approximately three months is required, and the price will be 20% higher than the list price.
 Please note that orders for left-handed versions of the FPB-40, BO-50, BO-60, FMT-50, and any models not listed in this catalog are not accepted.
 Thank you for your understanding. |

 1982 (Page 19 of catalog) | ③サウスポーギター